Lung cancer screening

 - Current smoker or one who has quit smoking within the last 15 years

-For more information or to schedule a screening appointment in Chaska or Waconia, call Ridgeview Imaging Services at 952-777-4471.
+Ridgeview offers appointments at two convenient locations, Two Twelve Medical Center in Chaska and Ridgeview Waconia Campus.
+For more information or to schedule a screening appointment, call Ridgeview Imaging Services at 952-777-4471.